SAP-archive/teched2021-DAT163/exercises/ex2/README.md

 45. You are back to the Data Intellience Metadata Explorer Home page.
 <br>![](/exercises/ex2/images/Ex02_Part02_45.png)

+You have now created a glossary and business terms and associated them to your enriched dataset.

 ## Rules

+After completing these steps you will have created rules and a rulebook that is evaluating the data quality of your enriched dataset.

 1. Click 'rules' to access existing or create new rules.
 <br>![](/exercises/ex2/images/Ex02_Part03_01.png)